The HR Professionals Guide to Employee Absenteeism

 - Give your employees the liberty to choose their own work.

 - Appreciate their efforts and help them see the greater picture behind their work.

-- Instil a sense of belonging in their mind and heart.
+- Instill a sense of belonging in their mind and heart.

-By following up on the above mentioned points, you would have a team that is both engaged and productive.
+By following up on the points mentioned above, you would have an engaged and productive team.

 Through their job and work environment, workers seek satisfaction.
 It triggers them to take more absences when the morale of employees is low.

 Employee morale can now decline for various reasons, but negative work culture is the most prevalent cause.
 A work culture where team members don't get along or respect each other is unproductive and unhealthy.

 Employee engagement is a vital part of the 21st-century work culture.
 In the shorter term, corporations follow the practice to bring employees closer to their workplace.
 Employees who feel connected to their workplace are more likely to perform better than others who are not.
 Having low or no employee engagement at work is one of the key reasons behind an employees' unscheduled absences.